fieldtrip/website/faq/how_are_the_lpa_and_rpa_points_defined.md

 ## The LPA/RPA in the Donders MEG and MRI labs

-At the Donders Centre in Nijmegen we use silicone ear molds with a hole in them (see below) to attach the markers: In the MEG scanner we insert a small tube into the hole (the tube is also used for auditory stimulation) and attach the MEG localizer coil to the tube.
+At the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen we use silicone ear molds with a hole in them (see below) to attach the markers: In the MEG scanner we insert a small tube into the hole (the tube is also used for auditory stimulation) and attach the MEG localizer coil to the tube.
 In the MRI scanner we use the same ear molds, but rather insert a custom-made marker with a small drop of vitamine E into the hole.
 The position thereby obtained with the MEG localizer coils is as precisely as possible reproduced in the MRI, given the movement that is allowed by the ear molds.
 We have various sizes of ear molds, both at the MEG and MRI scanner, and subjects should use the same size in both scanners.

 {% include image src="/assets/img/faq/how_are_the_lpa_and_rpa_points_defined/ear_molds_1.jpg" width="200" %}